Keibert Ruiz Player Props: Nationals vs. Rays

 - Ruiz hit .251 with 22 doubles, seven home runs and 30 walks.

-- Including the 112 games he logged a plate appearance in last season, he hit a long ball in six of them (5.4%), leaving the ballpark in 1.6% of his trips to the dish.
+- He hit a home run in six games a year ago (out of 112 opportunities, 5.4%), leaving the ballpark in 1.6% of his trips to home plate.

-- Ruiz drove in a run in 27 of 112 games last season (24.1%), including six occasions when he drove in multiple runs (5.4%).
+- Ruiz picked up an RBI in 27 of 112 games last season (24.1%), including six occasions when he drove in multiple runs (5.4%).
 He had three or more RBIs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.